realpython/python-guide/docs/writing/structure.rst

 ----------------

 A context manager is a Python object that provides extra contextual information to an action.
-This extra information takes the form of running a function upon initiating the context using the ``with`` statement as well as running a function upon completing all the code inside the ``with`` block.
-The most well known example of using a context manager is operating on a file:
+This extra information takes the form of running a callable upon initiating the context using the ``with`` statement, as well as running a callable upon completing all the code inside the ``with`` block.
+The most well known example of using a context manager is shown here, opening on a file:

 .. code-block:: python